Telecommunications in Yemen

 Telecommunications in Yemen provides information about the telephone, Internet, radio, and television infrastructure in Yemen.

 Infrastructure

 Since unification in 1990, efforts have been made to create a national telecommunications network.

-The infrastructure of the domestic system consists of microwave radio relay, cable, tropospheric scatter, Global System for Mobile Communications (GSM), and CDMA.
+The infrastructure of the domestic system consists of microwave radio relay, cable, tropospheric scatter, GSM, and CDMA.
 Fixed-line and mobile-cellular teledensity remains low by regional standards.

 The international network consists of three Intelsat (two Indian Ocean, and one Atlantic Ocean), one Intersputnik, and two Arabsat satellite earth stations, and a microwave radio relay to Saudi Arabia and Djibouti.
 Yemen is a landing point for the international submarine cable Fiber-Optic Link Around the Globe (FLAG).

 In 2005 TeleYemen announced it would invest in the FALCON high-capacity loop cable system, which will improve Internet access, including broadband capability, and also expand international call accessibility.

 Radio and television

 The state-run Republic of Yemen Television and Republic of Yemen Radio operate the country's television and radio networks, respectively.
 There are two state-run TV stations; two state-run national radio stations and five local stations; stations from Oman and Saudi Arabia can be accessed (2007).